VHF radio and logging reports

 - slowly and clearly say ‘Jersey Coastguard, this is vessel (name of vessel) requesting a radio check on VHF channel 82, over’

 - we will then confirm we have received your radio check

 You should always log a transit report with Jersey Coastguard when heading to sea on any type of craft.
 This ensures that we are aware that you are at sea.

 To log a transit report:

 - call Jersey Coastguard on VHF channel 82 or by phoning +44 (0) 1534 447705

 - say how many people are on board

-- tell them your estimated time of arrival
+- tell us your estimated time of arrival

 Don’t be apprehensive when using your VHF.
-VHF 82 is a duplex channel, so only Jersey Coastguard can hear you.
+VHF 82 is a duplex channel, so only we can hear you.
 The more you use your radio, the more confident you will become.